natter1/pyansystools/README.rst

 macros.py
 .........
-Collection of Macro-like functions for APDL ANSYS via pyansys.
+Collection of macro-like functions for APDL ANSYS via pyansys.
 Up till now, there are only macros to create contact pairs for lines (symmetric or asymmetric).
-Suggestions for mare macros are welcome.
+Suggestions for more macros are welcome.

 Examples
 --------